sanskarchand/ForWantOfANail/Readme.md

-**Note**: If the GUI downloader doesn't work, use selenium\_dl.py
+**Note**: If the GUI downloader doesn't work, use selenium\_dl.py You need to have Google Chrome installed, and may need to give the path to the executable in selenium\_dl.py

 **Disclaimer**: The file res/ffnet\_icon.png belongs to FictionPress and not to me.
 It is provided here as a sample.
 This program is not affiliated with FictionPress or fanfiction.ne in any way.